hapijs/hapi/docs/Reference.md

 - <a name="server.config.views"></a>`views` - enables support for view rendering (using templates to generate responses).
 Disabled by default.
   To enable, set to an object with the following options:
-    - `engines` - (required) an object where each key is a file extension (e.g. 'html', 'jade'), mapped to the npm module name (string) used for rendering the templates.
+    - `engines` - (required) an object where each key is a file extension (e.g. 'html', 'jade'), mapped to the npm module used for rendering the templates.
 Alternatively, the extension can be mapped to an object with the following options:
-        - `module` - the npm module name (string) to require or an object with:
+        - `module` - the npm module used for rendering the templates.
+The module object must contain:
             - `compile()` - the rendering function.
 The required function signature depends on the `compileMode` settings.
 If the `compileMode` is
               `'sync'`, the signature is `compile(template, options)`, the return value is a function with signature `function(context, options)`, and the method is allowed to throw errors.
 If the `compileMode` is `'async'`, the signature is `compile(template, options, callback)`